A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Related Background

-As Drehmann~\cite{drehmann2011a} aptly points, systemic banking crises are reflected in the performance of credit and property prices and usually they appear at the high point of the medium-term financial cycle.
-Therefore, crisis starts before it’s depicted in macro scenarios.
-According to Borio~\cite{borio2012} a system is not fragile when a large financial shock materializes but when even a small negative change in financial and macro variables is amplified through the different dynamic system relationships and can lead to a systemic shock.
-For example after the default of Lehman the financial market crashed and the US GDP exhibited a sharp decrease causing a structural break in the macro data time series.
+As Drehmann~\cite{drehmann2011a} aptly points, systemic banking crises are reflected in \textit{credit performance} and \textit{property prices}, and usually appear at the high-point of the medium-term financial cycle.
+Therefore, crises start before being depicted in macro scenarios.
+According to Borio~\cite{borio2012}, a system is not fragile when a large financial shock materializes.
+Instead, it is when even a small negative change in financial and macro variables is amplified through the different dynamic system relationships and can lead to a systemic shock.
+For example, after the default of Lehman, the financial market crashed and the US GDP exhibited a sharp decrease causing a structural break in the macro data time series.

-Current versions of stress tests possess a macro scenario over time in a static way without modelling or tracking in a path dependent nature the multistep decision process and financial behaviour that in reality takes place from all economic participants.~\cite{bookstaber2014b} Furthermore, non-linearity is not modelled adequately in the statistical techniques currently employed.
-Risks under the current globalized market tend to be amplified when a stress event occurs.
-Non-linear relationship kicks in through channels of amplification leading to a chain of events unpredictable from the static nature of stress test.
-Under stressed conditions the relationships between modelled variables are non-linear~\cite{drehmann2007a}~\cite{juselius2011a} and exhibit structural breaks~\cite{alfaro2009a}.
-Stress testing frameworks are composed by standalone models usually combined in a qualitatively manner.
-A small single-step prediction error at the beginning could accumulate and propagate when combined without taking the correlation of the financial variables, often resulting in poor prediction accuracy.
-Furthermore standalone models can lead to double counting effects or overestimating the impact stemming from the changes of the predefined macro variables.
-Finally univariate setups are not able to model adequately complex distributed variables with non-linear behaviour.
+Current versions of ST assume a \textit{static over time} macro scenario, without modeling or tracking the path dependent nature of the multi-step decision process and financial behaviour that actually takes place from all economic participants~\cite{bookstaber2014b}.
+Further, it is well understood that the currently employed statistical techniques fail to adequately model the underlying non-linear relations.
+With such dynamics, risks under the current globalized market tend to be amplified when a stress event occurs, leading to a chain of events unpredictable from the static nature of typical stress tests.
+Under \textit{stressed conditions}, the \textit{relationships between modeled variables are non-linear}~\cite{drehmann2007a,juselius2011a} and \textit{exhibit structural breaks}~\cite{alfaro2009a}.

+Apart from explicitly not modeling non-linear dynamics, another reason why ST frameworks fail to capture such relationships is that they are composed by \textit{individual} models, usually combined in a \textit{subjective}, \textit{qualitatively} manner.
+On this basis, a small single-step prediction error in early stages, could accumulate and propagate when combined without taking the correlation of the financial variables into consideration.
+This often leads to poor performance and prediction accuracy.
+Not only that, but such standalone models can lead to double counting effects or overestimating the impact stemming from changes in the predefined macro variables.
+Finally, as one would expect, uni-variate setups are not able to appropriately model complex correlated distributed variables exhibiting non-linear behaviors.